SAFE SHIPPING AND HANDLING

 Safe Measuring

-• It’s very unlikely a wire has broken FROM the pickup (the are HUGE compared to a winding wire) so if it is open the issue is likely a broken pickup wire, shorted wire (in the winding) or a connection point (stacked buckers).
+- It’s very unlikely a wire has broken FROM the pickup (they are HUGE compared to a winding wire), So if it is open, the issue is likely a broken pickup wire, a shorted wire (in the winding) or a connection point (stacked buckers).

-• When measure in circuit, isolate the pickup so you can be sure there isn’t a short across it or a broken wire to a switch, pot, etc, if it measures zero or infinite resistance
+- When measuring in circuit, isolate the pickup so you can be sure there isn’t a short across it or a broken wire to a switch, pot, etc, if it measures zero or infinite resistance

 Safe Handling

-• With uncovered humbuckers or even covered ones there is a VERY small wire going to the solder point.
+- With uncovered humbuckers or even covered ones there is a VERY small wire going to the solder point.
 The solder point can look big and safe but if you break that wire, good luck getting length to solder the tiny wire back on.
+Oh no, back to “rewind the sucker”

 In general, single coils can be fixed a bit easier unless it’s been potted or such around the winding then good luck with that.
 Pickups like MIM are easier to fix.